East Genomics

 The GLH Clinical Scientist/Molecular Pathology team (which may be based at the Cambridge Hub or in some cases at your local centre) will present the findings to the GTAB colleagues for discussion.

-Further information and guidance is available on our website.
+Further information and guidance is available.

 Appendix 1: How to request the germline bloods in EPIC